flutter/website/animations/hero-animations/index.md

 its shape appears to change from circular to rectangular.

 The following video (recorded at slow speed), shows an example of a radial hero animation.
-At the start, a row of three images appears at the bottom of the route.
+At the start, a row of three circular images appears at the bottom of the route.
-Tapping any of the circles flies that image to a new route that displays it with a square shape.
+Tapping any of the circular images flies that image to a new route that displays it with a square shape.
 Tapping the square image flies the hero back to the original route, displayed with a circular shape.